Australia at the 1998 Winter Paralympics: Games preparation

-As a part of making the team perform their very best, the aim of the revised 1997–2000 Paralympic Preparation Program is to provide Australia's Paralympic Athletes with the support and help needed, so they can perform to their fully potential at both 1998 Nagano and 2000 Sydney Paralympic Games.
+As a part of making the team perform their very best, the aim of the revised 1997–2000 Paralympic Preparation Program was to provide Australia's Paralympic Athletes with the support and help needed, to reach their full potential at the 1998 Nagano and 2000 Sydney Paralympic Games.

 The plan was that the team should be headed by the experienced Chef de Mission Nick Dean, and General manager Adrian Pay.

 The Winter Paralympics team did not have a coach at all until a couple of months before the Games.
 The team finally got the Canadian Steve Bova as their coach, who did a great job in such a short time.

 The Australian's began their team training in unsympathetic Australian ski conditions.
 Once the Australian ski fields proved inadequate for training the team travelled to the northern hemisphere, where they spent a significant amount of time training and acclimatizing prior to the Nagano Paralympics.
 The team went to Japan in February, directly after the final selection in North America, as a part of the acclimatizing.
 The acclimatizing was necessary because the Winter Paralympic Games are out of season for Australians.
 With Steve Bova as the Coach, the team embarked on an intensive pre-games program.